Select High-Flow Self-Leveling Underlayments to Create Super Smooth Surfaces

 All SLUs should be protected from direct air movement (drafts) during the initial curing process as they may cure prematurely which leads to cracking.

-As standards emerge for large and gauged porcelain panels, good surface preparation is required.
+As standards emerge for large and gauged porcelain panels, proper surface preparation is required.
 High-flow SLUs will help installers meet and exceed the new standards.
-Always follow manufacturer’s instructions and industry standards when using high-flow SLUs to guarantee a long-lasting flooring and ensure a successful tile installation.
+Always follow manufacturer’s instructions and industry standards when using high-flow SLUs to guarantee a long-lasting flooring and ensure a successful installation.

 TEC® and Level Set® are registered trademarks of H.B.
 Fuller Construction Products Inc. Gypcrete® is a registered trademark of Maxxon Corporation.